- Class: Amphibia

 The salamanders’ large size and lack of gills likely confine them to fast-flowing rivers, where oxygen is plentiful.
 A conspicuous fold of skin along the salamanders’ flanks increases the surface area of skin through which oxygen can be taken in.

 Hook, line, and sinker.
 Juvenile giant salamanders may be fair game for predators, including larger salamanders.
 But the main threat to Chinese giant salamanders is humans hunting them with nets and hooks.
 As apex predators, they are used to slurping up a wide variety of aquatic creatures, and can accidentally swallow or become tangled in lines of hooks.

-Unfortunately, this species has become a fashionable delicacy among the wealthy and is heavily poached, despite laws to protect them.
+Unfortunately, the Chinese giant salamander has become a fashionable delicacy among the wealthy and is heavily poached, despite laws to protect them.
 Their habitat has become fragmented and their numbers have plummeted by 80 percent over the last few decades.

 HABITAT AND DIET